ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 **Examples**:

-This example filters out all logs that are forwarded from containers with the name `test-container` in the default namespace that are at the debug level or less, and have a log message that contains "GET request".
+This example filters out all logs that are forwarded from containers with the name `test-container` in the default project that are at the debug level or less, and have a log message that contains "GET request".
 ```
 ibmcloud oc logging filter create --cluster example-cluster --type container --namespace default --container test-container --level debug --message "GET request"
 ```